-5 Things You Should Know When Applying for Financial Aid
+5 Important Things You Should Know When Applying for Financial Aid

 One of the most common questions asked about college education is “how am I going to pay for it?”
 The sticker price of many college courses can come as a shock, however, there are a number of financial aid options available to students.
 To have the best chance of finding the financial aid program that works best for you, you need to be aware of the options and be properly prepared to apply.
 To help out, here are 5 things you should know when applying for financial aid.